mosip/documentation/docs/pre-registration-developer-setup.md

 # Pre-registration Developer Setup

 ## Overview
-The documentation here will guide you through the pre-requisites required for pre-registration developer setup.
+The documentation here will guide you through the pre-requisites required for Pre-registration developer setup.
 To know more, read [Pre-registration](https://docs.mosip.io/1.2.0/modules/pre-registration).

 ## Software setup

-### Below are the list of tools required in pre-registration:
+### Below are the list of tools required in Pre-registration
 1. JDK 11
 2. Any IDE (Eclipse, IntelliJ IDEA)
 3. Apache Maven (zip folder)